 It is always so fun to bring to life a camera that you thought was dead junk.
 This Voigtländer Brillant from 1933 is probably the oldest camera I have.
 It is mainly a simple light-tight box with a lens.
 But it is still capable of taking some very nice photos in 6×6 format on 120 film.

-The search for a 645 camera ended with the Bronica ETRSi, mainly because of its price but also because I saw a lot of nice photos taken with Zenzanon lenses.
+My search for a 645 medium format camera ended with the Bronica ETRSi, mainly because of all the lovely photos taken with Zenzanon lenses that I saw on Instagram, but also because of its price.
 Now I am the happy owner of this camera and have already used it a lot.
-Time to start a review!
+Time to start a field report!

 Do you like the idea of a large-format view camera but don’t want to jump into developing and handling large-format negatives?
 This was my idea when I bought a Horseman VH a year ago.
 This is a medium-format technical or view camera that has a good range of movements and allows you to get very close to large-format experience but stay within your 120 workflow.